 It is important that the programme is used with regular guidance and monitoring from a trained therapist, as the selection of music is highly individualised (unlike other listening programmes) and requires background training in sensory integration.

-The child is seen by the therapist every 2 weeks for a review (when a new chip is provided, the choice of which is based on parental/child feedback and changes that are seen).
+The child is seen by the therapist every 2 weeks for a review (when a new chip is provided or recommended, the choice of which is based on parental/child feedback and changes that are seen).
 For children who are attending weekly therapy, the review and music change will happen as part of this appointment, every second week.

 Research suggests that the optimum listening time is over five to six months.
 However, for some children a ‘boost’ is all that is needed and results are seen much sooner.
 Conversely, others continue to listen for much longer as part of an ongoing sensory diet/therapeutic management programme.